aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/export-data-from-worksheet/export-excel-data-to-datatable-without-any-formatting/_index.md

 {{% alert color="primary" %}}

-Sometimes users want to export excel data into a data table without any formatting.
-For example, if some cell has a value 0.012345 and it is formatted as to display two decimal places, then when the user will export excel data to a data table, it will be exported as 0.01 and not as 0.012345.
-To deal with this problem, Aspose.Cells has provided [**ExportTableOptions.FormatStrategy**](https://reference.aspose.com/cells/net/aspose.cells/exporttableoptions/properties/formatstrategy) property which can take one of these three values
+Sometimes users want to export Excel data into a data table without any formatting.
+For example, if a cell has a value 0.012345 and it is formatted to display two decimal places, then when the user exports Excel data to a data table, it will be exported as 0.01 and not as 0.012345.
+To deal with this problem, Aspose.Cells has provided the [**ExportTableOptions.FormatStrategy**](https://reference.aspose.com/cells/net/aspose.cells/exporttableoptions/properties/formatstrategy) property, which can take one of these three values:

 - CellValueFormatStrategy.CellStyle
 - CellValueFormatStrategy.DisplayStyle
 - CellValueFormatStrategy.None

-If you will set it to [**CellValueFormatStrategy.None**](https://reference.aspose.com/cells/net/aspose.cells/cellvalueformatstrategy), then it will export the data without any formatting.
+If you set it to [**CellValueFormatStrategy.None**](https://reference.aspose.com/cells/net/aspose.cells/cellvalueformatstrategy), it will export the data without any formatting.

 {{% /alert %}}

 ## Sample Code

-The following sample explains the use of [**ExportTableOptions.FormatStrategy**](https://reference.aspose.com/cells/net/aspose.cells/exporttableoptions/properties/formatstrategy) property to export excel data with and without any formatting.
+The following sample demonstrates the use of [**ExportTableOptions.FormatStrategy**](https://reference.aspose.com/cells/net/aspose.cells/exporttableoptions/properties/formatstrategy) property to export Excel data with and without any formatting.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-ExportExcelDataToDataTableWithoutFormatting-ExportExcelDataToDataTableWithoutFormatting.cs" >}}